The holidays are about joy, connection, and giving—but it's prime hunting season for cybercriminals.

 9. Wi-Fi Network Spoofing

 Attackers can set up rogue Wi-Fi networks in public places like malls and airports, which can get crowded during the holidays.
-Once a user connects to them, the attack may be able to intercept sensitive information.
+Once a user connects to them, hackers may be able to intercept sensitive information.

 Avoid using public Wi-Fi during the holidays, especially when conducting transactions online.